YassenEfremov/wp-map-project/README.md

-# wp-map-project
+# Random map coordinates

-A simple Wordpress project for TelebidPro
+A simple Wordpress plugin that provides a map with randomly generated coordinates.